ircam-ismm/dotpi/troubleshooting.md

 # Troubleshooting

+Please report any problem, by issuing an [issue for the dotpi-tools](https://github.com/ircam-ismm/dotpi-tools/issues).

 ## Latest version of `dotpi-tools`

 In any case, keep your version of `dotpi-tools` updated.
 See the [dotpi-tools installation](./setting-up-the-dev-machine#installing-dotpi-tools).